-Many chemicals that are widely used today are also released into the wastewater and can be found in the sludge and the discharge.
+Several of the chemicals that are widely used today are also released into the sewage systems and can be found in the sludge and the discharge.
 Most metals, with a few exceptions, that end up in wastewater treatment plants settle in the sludge, therefore metal levels in the discharge are relatively low.
-The total discharge of metals to water from wastewater treatment plants increased slightly in 2018 compared to 2016.
-Levels of lead and chrome decreased in 2018 in comparison with 2016.
-Copper nickel and zinc have all increased since 2016.
+The total discharge of metals to water from wastewater treatment plants increased slightly in 2020 compared to 2018.
+Nickel is the only metal where the levels deceased in 2020 in comparison with 2018.
+Copper, lead, mercury and zinc have all increased since 2018.
 This information is based on statistics from wastewater treatment plants designed for more than 20,000 population equivalents.
-These wastewater treatment plants process nearly 80 per cent of Sweden's wastewater (Swedish EPA and Statistics Sweden, 2020).
+These wastewater treatment plants process nearly 80 per cent of Sweden's wastewater (Swedish EPA and Statistics Sweden, 2022).

 Wastewater treatment plants also receive other unwanted substances from the use of chemicals and products within households, wastewater from industries and polluted stormwater that leak into the wastewater system.
 Amongst these substances are organic pollutants such as nonylphenols, brominated flame retardants, polyaromatic hydrocarbons (PAHs), PCBs, hexachlorbenzene (HCB) and dioxins.
 Some substances are present in our wastewater despite an existing ban on using them in Sweden or the EU.
 Nonylphenols can for example be found in textiles that are imported from countries outside of the EU.
-When the cloths are washed the chemicals in the textiles get into the wastewater.
+The chemicals in the textiles gets into the wastewater when the cloths are washed.